Editor’s Note: This is a guest article by Marine Corps veteran and paramedic Charles Patterson.

 If the impaled object is in the chest and interfering with chest compressions during CPR, it’s okay to remove the object.
 Note: it’s essential to make sure compressions are actually needed due to a cardiac arrest.
 Don’t be that guy doing compressions on somebody that isn’t dead yet.
 Let’s say you’re at your local axe throwing chapter, and your buddy takes an axe dead center of his sternum and keels over.
 Ensure he’s actually dead, toss the axe aside, and get down on some chest compressions.

 The idea here is that if you’re doing compressions, the patient is clinically already dead.
 Any damage done by removing the object isn’t going to cause further harm to an already dead person.
 We’ve now moved on from “best possible outcome” to literal life or death.

 While this article only covers immediate, temporary care of an impaled object, there are a dozen other things that must be considered in a traumatic situation: performing a thorough physical assessment of the patient, treating for shock, treating other injuries, and more.
-Take a dive into the many other excellent trauma articles here at Art of Manliness and get additional training.
 Training is of paramount importance when placing your or another person’s life in your hands.